-Governance options to ensure a return to Metropolitan Region Planning locations, with expensive homes and access to limited employment opportunities.
-In terms of meeting social, economic and social sustainability criteria, it is likely that three forms of development could make a significant contribution to meeting London's housing requirements: incremental suburban intensification; urban extensions on the fringe of London; and extensions to existing urban centres in the Greater South East which have good transport access to London and/or have a local employment growth capacity.
+Governance options to ensure a return to Metropolitan Region Planning extensions on the fringe of London; and extensions to existing urban centres in the Greater South East which have good transport access to London and/or have a local employment growth capacity.
 In each case it is critical that developments include a full range of built forms, housing types in terms of size, tenures and affordability if further social polarisation is to be avoided.

-This paper has argued that medium density development close to existing infrastructure is a much more sustainable form of development and produces a better quality of life for residents than either hyperdense development in high rise flats Central London or 'Garden City' type developments in relatively isolated
+This paper has argued that medium density development close to existing infrastructure is a much more sustainable form of development and produces a better quality of life for residents than either hyperdense development in high rise flats Central London or 'Garden City' type developments in relatively isolated locations, with expensive homes and access to limited employment opportunities.